ArtDemocrat/MEV-Theft-Loss-Report/README.md

 | 15           | 5,489                                           |
 | 25           | 1,500                                           |

-If we focus on a threshold of N=5 (i.e. the max_bid received by a validator is 5 times larger than the actual mev_reward registered for that same slot), this is how these 15,215 potentially "problematic" blocks are distributed across slots and MEV reward magnitudes:
+If we set a threshold of N=5 (i.e. the max_bid received by a validator is 5 times larger than the actual mev_reward registered for that same slot), this is how these 15,215 potentially "problematic" blocks are distributed across slots and MEV reward magnitudes:

 <p align="center">
   <img src="https://github.com/ArtDemocrat/MEVLossTracker/assets/137831205/8ed210d8-f88b-4bd1-9c61-47226faf1fd0">